Great Pacific War:

 Great Pacific War is a challenging game; altogether it’s probably our most complex game as a whole but each single mechanism is pretty intuitive (roll the dice, hope for sixes) and they’re interwoven pretty cleverly.
 And with its price slashed in half, it’s something you really shouldn’t pass up.

-Click here to order Great Pacific War while it’s still in stock!
+Click here to order Great Pacific War right now!

 He lives in Birmingham, Alabama with his wife, three children and his dog, Leopold.